deepakb/typecraft-fx/README.md

 ## License

-Text Typewriter is open-source software licensed under the MIT license.
+TypecraftFX is open-source software licensed under the MIT license.
 See the [LICENSE](LICENSE) file for more details.

 ## Support

-If you encounter any issues or have questions, please file an issue on the [GitHub issue tracker](https://github.com/yourusername/text-typewriter/issues).ibraries.
+If you encounter any issues or have questions, please file an issue on the [GitHub issue tracker](https://github.com/yourusername/text-typecraft/issues).ibraries.